 A comprehensive deep-dive into the history and evolution of the computer mouse.
 From Douglas Engelbart’s wooden prototype to modern laser sensors and wireless HID attacks, we explore the tech that changed how we interact with machines - and the security implications of implicit peripheral trust.

-A comprehensive deep-dive into PsExec for offensive operations.
-Learn how it works under the hood, how to leverage Pass-the-Hash with Impacket, advanced techniques for service name evasion, and understand the massive forensic footprint it leaves so you know when (and when NOT) to use it.
+A deep-dive into PsExec for offensive work.
+How it works under the hood, how to leverage pass-the-hash with Impacket, service-name evasion, and the forensic footprint it leaves so you know when to reach for it and when to reach for something else.

-A comprehensive deep-dive into using sc.exe for offensive operations.
-Learn how to weaponize the Windows Service Control Manager for remote code execution, establish robust persistence via service failure actions, change permissions with subinacl, and bypass EDR controls using kernel-mode drivers.
+A deep-dive into sc.exe for offensive work.
+Weaponize the Windows Service Control Manager for remote code execution, persist via service failure actions, exploit weak service ACLs, and load kernel drivers.

 A comprehensive guide to mastering port scanning on both Linux and Windows, covering standard tools like Nmap, stealthy built-in techniques, and modern PowerShell-based enumeration.